PeriodicChaos/SS13-Faithful-Remake-Lost-In-Space-Godot-Engine-/README.md

 1. Well first you need Godot you can install it here https://godotengine.org/ or at steam here https://store.steampowered.com/app/404790/Godot_Engine

-2. Then download the project then you can run it by opening it via godot it ask you on the side you want to open a existing project click that and find the project via the file viewer
+2. Then download the project then you can run it by opening it via godot it asks you on the side if you want to open a existing project click that and find the project via the file viewer

 3. To run it all  you have to do is click the arrow button at the top right  from there you can edit it and  make stuff and upload it to here